Saoirseyy/BiblioTech2026_postcards/README.md

 ## Limitations

+- The pipeline achieves strong classification results within 10 days, but remains imperfect.
-- Some paintings are classified as photographs
+- Some oil paintings are classified as photographs.
-- Colour features alone cannot fully capture semantic image types
+- Colour features alone cannot fully capture semantic image types, such as distinguishing between photographic and illustrated content.

 ## Next Step